-In this article I will share my thoughts on a specific Kotlin feature that I find absolutely great because it has the potential to “fix” a long standing misconception about object-oriented design.
+In this article I will share my opinion about Kotlin’s feature that I find absolutely amazing: Data Classes.
+The reason I like data classes so much is because they have the potential to “fix” a long-standing misconception about Object-Oriented Design that came from the Java ecosystem.

 Data Classes:

-Kotlin has this construct named Data Class.
-Unsurprisingly, this is basically a class that is intended to hold data.
+Data Class is a special type of class in Kotlin.
+Unsurprisingly, these entities are intended to hold data.
 An outstanding example of good naming, isn’t it?
-You might think that I’m being ironic praising the name of this construct, but, in fact, I’m being absolutely serious.
+You might think that I’m being sarcastic praising the name of this construct, but, in fact, I’m being absolutely serious.
 Will explain why in a moment.

-Before getting to the main discussion, however, I would like to note that the syntax and the way Data Classes are used are completely irrelevant in the context of this article.
-Yes, I’m perfectly aware of the fact that Data Classes can eliminate considerable amount of code compared to Java.
-Not relevant and, IMHO, not very important.
-Even if Data Classes would double the amount of code, this post would still be written in exactly the same way.
+Before we get to the main discussion, however, I would like to note that the syntax and the way Data Classes are used are completely irrelevant in the context of this article.
+Yes, I’m perfectly aware of the fact that Data Classes can eliminate considerable amount of boilerplate code.
+That’s just a bonus, not the core feature.
+Even if Data Classes would increase the amount of code, I’d still write this post.

 Now, back to naming.
 Why do I find the name of Data Classes so exciting?
 First of all, it contains the term “data” which suggests that it should be used for data exclusively.
-Then, this construct is called “Data Class” and not “Data Object”.
+More importantly, this construct is called “Data Class” and not “Data Object”.
+To understand why I find these aspects so important, let’s discuss the meaning of the term “object” in Object-Oriented Design.

 Mature programmers know that the idea that everything is an object is a myth.